1.8 Cross-border cooperation

 - a link between French and Italian civic services, operated by an ad hoc working group.

-The participation of national public actors in youth policy in meetings, working groups, mutual learning seminars of the EU Member States which meet to exchange on youth policy practices and issues in the framework of the open method of coordination, similar to the mutual learning seminars.
+participation of national public actors involved in development and implementation of national youth polices in meetings, workgroups and mutual learning seminars organized by Member States in order to exchange viewpoints on youth policy practices and issues, in the context of the Open Method of Coordination (OCM).

 The Council of Europe